 Of course, restaurant stock doesn’t arrive to the customer in the same form that it arrived at the kitchen or bar.
 Every punnet, bottle, keg, and sack needs to be broken down to its servable form before it can be sold.

-This dynamic shift in individual units, weights, measurements, and pricing needs to be captured within your inventory or else you won’t get a complete snapshot.
+This dynamic shift in individual units and pricing needs to be captured within your inventory or else you won’t get a complete snapshot.

 3. Multi-Station, Multi-Location Tracking